 - Or making a positive first impression among visitors to your website.

 The first step doesn’t involve design at all.
 It consists in creating a detailed sitemap followed by the creation of detailed wireframes that ensure the user experience is planned thoroughly before design and development.
 Then the task of design finally begins.
 And one of the main priorities of design is the creation of design elements that can be used in the block structure in the latest block versions of Umbraco and WordPress.
 These elements allow website administrators to arrange and rearrange blocks to form new page layouts.

 Why Does Custom Web Design Matter?

 Custom Web Design isn’t necessary for every website.
 For many start-ups or organizations whose website is merely utilitarian, using a premade theme or template is a good solution.
-But for brands who need to stand out from their competition or who require a highly specialized user experience or unique technical requirements, custom web development is the right long term digital investment.
+But for brands who need to stand out from their competition or that require a highly specialized user experience or unique technical requirements, custom web development is the right long-term digital investment.
 Coupled with a properly developed CMS (content management system) that allows for ongoing updates, modifications, and enhancements, a custom website is designed around your marketing strategy and is scalable.